unitycontainer/unity/SUSTAINABILITY.md

 - No one wants to pay for free software

-- Implementing any DI container is not a trivial task, the learning curve is steep.
+- Working on the container is not a trivial task, the learning curve is steep.
 Finding people interested in learning internals and contributing to the project without being paid is next to impossible

 - With accelerated frequency of .NET releases work being done on the library [rapidly deprecated](https://github.com/unitycontainer/container/issues/312) by new releases